pgdogdev/docs/docs/configuration/pgdog.toml/general.md

 - `exclude_primary`
 - `include_primary_if_replica_banned`

-Include primary uses the primary database as well as the replicas to serve read queries.
-Exclude primary will send all read queries to replicas, leaving the primary to serve only writes.
+`include_primary` uses the primary database as well as the replicas to serve read queries. `exclude_primary` will send all read queries to replicas, leaving the primary to serve only writes.

-Include primary if replica banned strategy will only send reads to the primary if one or more replicas have been banned.
+`include_primary_if_replica_banned` strategy will only send reads to the primary if one or more replicas have been banned.
 This is useful in case you want to use the primary as a failover for reads.

 Default: **`include_primary`**